CHALLENGING KELOID CASES - UNDERGOING TREATMENT

 The keloid has been very painful and tender to touch.
 Steroid injections have been extremely painful and have resulted in no clinical benefit.
 She was self-referred to Dr. Tirgan in June 2014 for management of this keloid.

 This is a very challenging case.
-Patient is suffering from tremendous pain in her chest that radiates to a great distance from the keloid tissue itself.
+The patient is suffering from tremendous pain in her chest that radiates to a great distance from the keloid tissue itself.

 Treatment will result in some degree of excess pain for a few days, starting 24-48 hours after the injection and lasting 5-7 days.
-A potent pain medicine was prescribed for management of treatment induced pain in case that becomes necessary.
+A potent pain medicine was prescribed for the management of treatment-induced pain in case that becomes necessary.
 We hope to see a reduction in the overall keloid pain in two weeks.

 Cryotherapy was considered but applying cryotherapy to a very painful keloid like hers is very challenging on its own.
 Cryotherapy will be reserved for when her keloid pain comes under control with medical treatment.

 She was advised to return in two weeks at which point we will post an update.